Spring Into The Warmer Weather With A Spring Home Maintenance Checklist

 A screen door can be a great addition to a home.
 It can let in plenty of fresh air and provide a great view while keeping out bugs.
 However, it can’t do that last part if there are rips, holes and tears, so fixing any tears is an important item on your spring home maintenance checklist.
 These tears can be barely noticeable; even a small one can let in many insects.
 There are plenty of simple ways to fix a screen door that’s been damaged, meaning that this fix could very well be a simple one.

-Clean Your Outdoor AC Unit
+Clean Your Outdoor Air Conditioning Unit

-With many large components of your HVAC system, such as your furnace, vents and thermostat indoors, it's understandable to overlook that the machine that controls your air conditioning system is outdoors.
+With many large components of your HVAC system, such as your furnace, vents, ducts, and thermostat indoors, it’s understandable to overlook that the machine that controls your air conditioning system is outdoors.
 This can leave it exposed to the elements, which is especially bad at the end of fall or during winter.
+So before the truly hot temperatures set in, take off the AC cover and clean your AC unit and the area around it as part of your spring home maintenance checklist.

-Repair, Seal And Paint Wood
+Repair, Seal, and Paint Wood

 Plenty of things you own and keep outdoors might be wooden.
-This includes your deck, fence, chairs, tables, etc. These things can be beautiful, but they can each be prone to damage if not properly maintained.
-While you can perform simple repairs on your own and are encouraged to do so if you can, what's even better is to prevent this from happening in the first place.
-You can, however, drastically reduce the chances of this and the amount of potential damage that can be done by protecting this wood.
+This includes your deck, fence, chairs, tables, etc. These wood features can be beautiful, but they can each be prone to damage if not properly maintained.
+While you can perform simple repairs on your own and are encouraged to do so if you can, what’s even better is to prevent this from happening in the first place.
+You can, however, drastically reduce the chances of this and the amount of potential damage that can be done by making protecting your wood elements part of your spring home maintenance checklist.

-Clear Your Gutters And Spouts
+Clear Your Gutters and Downspouts

 Consider Redoing Your Driveway

-Yet another part of your home that can get damaged by winter weather is your driveway.
 A damaged driveway can have potholes, cracks, and other damage.
-These have the noticeable impact of damaging your vehicle's tires, as well as damaging its suspension.
-Cracks and potholes look bad and can lead to weeds, which furthers the lack of appeal.
-If things aren't that bad, you can check this off your spring home maintenance checklist after you clean debris off your driveway.
-However, if your driveway is getting out of hand, and you don't know how to properly fix something, you can always schedule repairs from pros.
+These have the noticeable impact of damaging your vehicle’s tires, as well as damaging its suspension.
+Cracks and potholes look bad and can lead to weeds, which furthers the lack of curb appeal for your home and property.
+If things aren’t that bad, you can check this off your spring home maintenance checklist after you clean debris off your driveway.
+However, if your driveway is getting out of control, and you don’t know how to properly fix something, you can always schedule repairs from pros.

-Double Check Your Outdoor Faucets and Sprinklers
+Double-Check Your Outdoor Faucets and Sprinklers

 This item on your spring home maintenance checklist is essential for those who place a high value on gardening or value their lawn.
-However, even if this isn't you, it would be wise not to overlook this step.
+However, even if this isn’t you, it would be wise not to overlook this step.
 Run your faucets to ensure they work, and check your garden hoses for cracks.
-If you plan on using your sprinkler to water the lawn, make sure that each of your sprinkler heads is in working order.
-It's best to replace them now instead of when, a couple of months down the line, you would need an immediate fix.
+If you plan on using your sprinkler system to water the lawn, make sure that each of your sprinkler heads is in working order.
+It’s best to replace them now instead of when, a couple of months down the line, you would need an immediate fix.

-Enjoy The Spring Weather
+Don’t Forget to Enjoy The Spring Weather!

-Although there are plenty of items on your spring home maintenance checklist, it's important to remember that there’s now a lot of work that you no longer have to do.
+Although there are plenty of items on your spring home maintenance checklist, it’s important to remember that there’s now a lot of work that you no longer have to do.
 You don’t need to shovel snow after any precipitation, brush off your car before every drive, or add salt and sand to your driveway yet again.
-This added time give you an opportunity to get your home ready for warmer weather.
+This added time gives you an opportunity to get your home ready for warmer weather.

 This content is written by our Morison Insurance team.
 All information posted is merely for educational and informational purposes.
 It is not intended as a substitute for professional advice.
 Should you decide to act upon any information in this article, you do so at your own risk.
 While the information on this website has been verified to the best of our abilities, we cannot guarantee that there are no mistakes or errors.